 Lucha Underground’s PJ Black has had a career that has spanned over two decades in the wrestling business.
 A former WWE tag team champion, he has taken his time spent with that company and leveraged it into making himself quite the commodity.
-While he is most widely seen on Lucha Underground, he continues to compete on the independents, facing some of the scene’s biggest and brightest stars.
-He has never been one to rest on his laurels and appears set to make the next season of Lucha Underground as successful as the last.
+Black is most widely seen on Lucha Underground.
+He continues to compete on the independents, facing some of the scene’s biggest and brightest stars.
+He has never been one to rest on his laurels and appears set to make the next season of Lucha Underground.

 ‘The Darewolf’ has breathed new life into his career by simply integrating who he is with what fans see in the ring.
 The hybrid daredevil/ werewolf character is a reflection of his personality and lifestyle.

-During our discussion, Black shared how committed he has always been to his craft, ever since first having the desire to be a pro wrestler at the age of 8.
-He opens up with his thoughts about the ever-progressing UK wrestling scene, how a tag team name initially came about while he was first training under his dad, and how transitioning back to competing on the independent scene was a reminder of how the expectations of one audience are different from those of others.
+Ever since first having the desire to be a pro wrestler at the age of 8.
+He opens up with his thoughts about the ever-progressing UK wrestling scene.
+Black shares how a tag team name initially came about while he was first training under his dad.
+He shares how transitioning back to competing on the independent scene was a reminder of how the expectations of one audience are different from those of others.

 Along with his passion for professional wrestling, Black has also become an entrepreneur and shares what he may consider doing after wrestling is no longer his career.

 Fans can communicate with him on social media, where he can be reached on Twitter at @darewolf333, Instagram @PJ450, and his website, www.darewolf.me

 How would you say your early training from your father was different from working with the Sloans?
 And from your time developing in the WWE system?